The Future of Generative AI: What Comes Next After 2026

 Real-Time and Interactive Generation

-Generation latency is falling rapidly.
-Within the next 12-18 months, video and audio generation will become genuinely real-time — meaning AI can participate in live conversations as a speaking avatar, generate personalised video messages during a sales call, or adapt visual content to viewer behaviour on the fly.
+Within the next twelve to eighteen months, video and audio generation will become genuinely real-time, meaning AI can participate in live conversations as a speaking avatar, generate personalised video messages during a sales call, or adapt visual content to viewer behaviour on the fly.
 The distinction between pre-produced and live content will begin to dissolve for AI-generated media.

 AI Agents: Autonomous Content Operations